-8.0 Precincts
+8.0 Precinct Guidelines

-8.1 Guidelines
+8.1 Precinct

-The settlement includes one settlement precinct comprising two neighbourhood character types that have been identified for the preparation of guidelines to deliver high quality outcomes.
-This also includes an urban design framework for the Barkly Street environs as shown in Figure 16.
+The settlement includes one precinct comprising two neighbourhood character types with associated guidelines to deliver the preferred neighbourhood character.
+An urban design framework at Figure 16 is also provided for the Barkly St environs to ensure a high quality public realm.